What is the Amsterdam Light Festival 2026 theme Legacy about?

 The Legacy theme centres on fundamental questions about what we leave behind for future generations and how our actions today shape tomorrow’s world.
 This artistic vision connects Amsterdam’s rich 800-year history with contemporary concerns about environmental responsibility, cultural preservation, and social impact through stunning light installations positioned along the city’s iconic canal network.

 Artists from around the world have interpreted the Legacy concept through diverse perspectives, creating installations that reflect on personal heritage, collective memory, and the stories we pass down through generations.
+Among the highlights are works that examine ecological footprints left for future generations, pieces that celebrate Amsterdam’s role as a centuries-old crossroads of global culture, and intimate installations that invite visitors to reflect on the personal legacies of family, language, and identity.
 The theme encourages visitors to consider their own legacy whilst experiencing Amsterdam’s historical waterways, where centuries of human activity have shaped the city’s unique character.

 Each light artwork serves as a visual meditation on time, memory, and responsibility.
 Some installations explore environmental legacies, highlighting climate change and sustainability.
 Others focus on cultural heritage, celebrating traditions that connect past and present.
 The artistic vision transforms the festival into more than entertainment, creating spaces for reflection about our shared human experience and the mark we leave on the world.